turingschool-projects/kwk-level3-swift/sessions/conditionals_slides.markdown

 etc...
 ```
 ^ The Swift language also gives us a keyword/phrase - `else if`.
 It works JUST like IF - takes a condition to evaluate, then reads a code block if the condition is met.
 We also get this ELSE statement, which 'catches' any other situation.
 If the dog is not less than 2 or greater than 12, the else code will be executed.

 ---

+# Conditionals - Lab

+Practice some flow control with your favorite food!

+^ Circulate and make sure students are on the right track with setup.
+Make sure they have declared a favoriteFood variable and assigned it.
+Ask, "why is favoriteFood == "Chipotle" your first condition?"
+"Why do we have to give 'else if' statements a condition?"
+"Why don't we have to give 'else' statements a condition?"

+---